AUTHOR: Jennifer L. Holm

-I loved this book's predecessor, Middle School Is Worse Than Meatloaf when I first read it years ago.
-When I am recommending books to girls who really, really don't like to read, these two books are among my first choices.
-They are easy to read and nonthreatening for young girls for whom reading is an absolute chore.
-Sure, it's not the greatest literature out there, but for reluctant readers, just having an enjoyable reading experience is a HUGE step towards becoming less reluctant.
-I have yet to find a girl who didn't MSIWTH, and now there is a sequel to go with it.
+I loved this book’s predecessor, Middle School Is Worse Than Meatloaf when I first read it years ago.
+When I am recommending books to students who really, really don’t like to read, these two books are among my first choices.
+They are easy to read and nonthreatening for those who think reading is an absolute chore.
+Sure, it’s not the greatest literature out there, but for reluctant readers, just having an enjoyable reading experience is a HUGE step towards becoming less reluctant.
+I have yet to find a student who didn’t MSIWTH, and now there is a sequel to go with it.
 Yay!

 A word about the illustrations.
 Elicia Castaldi, you are a genius.
 How did you ladies come up with these pages?
 They are so simple and sparse, yet they say so darn much.
 The illustrations and photos realistically portray an eighth grade girl’s life.
 I love all the classic and contemporary book references and the English teacher who constantly says “Awesome!”
 I love the picture of little brother Timmy’s homework and how you can totally tell Ginny did the bottom part of it for him.
 I love how toilet paper is ALWAYS on the grocery list, Timmy’s handwriting, and all the little clues about the family’s financial problems.
 So subtle.
 So real.

-THE BOTTOM LINE: Great books for reluctant readers can be hard to come by, and Eighth Grade Is Making Me Sick is perfect for reluctant reader girls.
+THE BOTTOM LINE: Great books for reluctant readers can be hard to come by, and Eighth Grade Is Making Me Sick fits the bill perfectly.
 This book and its predecessor are absolutely essential for middle school libraries.

 STATUS IN MY LIBRARY: We have both Holm/Castaldi books, and I recommend them frequently.
 They are well-loved in our library!